B.S. Environmental Science

 JohnSipplDistrict ConservationistDunn County Natural Resource Conservation Service

-AmandaSmithWater Resources Management SpecialistWisconsin DNR
+AmandaSmithWater Resources Management SpecialistWisconsin Department of Natural Resources

-PeterStrandGIS-SpecialistEau Claire County
+PeterStrandGIS SpecialistEau Claire County

 AnaVande LindeProfessorUW-Stout